 6. Cap, Forage.-R.M.
 Officers Pattern.
-Blue cloth with scarlet band with welt on top and scarlet belt around Crown.
-The gilt buttons to be of the Lion and Crown pattern (special).
+White lined plastic crown and quarterings; piping round of crown.
+Scarlet cloth band with welt at top and blue cloth border at bottom; fitted with peak and chin strap.
+The buttons to be gilt with mounted silver lion and crown.
 The peak to be ornamented with gold embroidered oak leaf for Field Officers and plain for other officers.
-The badge, consisting of a gilt metal laurel wreath surrounding a silver globe, to be worn in the front so that the tips of the wreath are level with the top of the scarlet band.
+The badge, consisting of a flat metal laurel wreath surrounding a silver globe, to be worn in the front so that the tips of the wreath are level with the top of the scarlet band.
 This badge is to be surmounted by a Lion and Crown worn so that the base of the Crown is $\frac{1}{2}$ inch above the top of the scarlet band.